Karl Kübel Foundation for Children and Families: Outline

+From 1995 to the end of 2023, the Karl Kübel Foundation also maintained the Felsenweg Institute in Dresden and, from 1995 to 2018, the Osterberg Institute in Niederkleveez, Schleswig-Holstein.

 In India, the Karl Kübel Institute for Development Education was opened in Coimbatore, Tamil Nadu in 1999 to train the employees of the partner organizations.

 The Foundation's development cooperation activities are centered around projects in India, the Philippines, Kosovo, Ethiopia and Nepal, as well as development policy education in Germany.

 Projects

 In Germany, behind the title "GaBi - Holistic Education in the Social Space", projects such as "Drop In (inclusive)" and the development of family-friendly neighborhoods, and Early Excellence.
 The foundation cooperates with many federal states, counties, municipalities and cities.
 Significant co-operation exists with Hesse, Saxony, Thuringia and Berlin.
 Numerous local projects include drop in (inclusive), literacy - learning with real - life, discussions on the topics of work with children from disadvantaged families, inclusion and opportunities in early childhood education.

 The Foundation organizes large-scale events, such as the Hessian Family Day, which is held every two years together with the Hessian Ministry for Social Affairs and Integration and in cooperation with the host city, with an average of 30,000 visitors.
 The Karl Kübel Foundation has been running the Hessen Foundation since 2004.

 In the areas of development co-operation, the main objectives are the improvement of the living conditions of particularly in needy population groups on the ground and the sharpening of the consciousness for global responsibility in Germany.
 The foundation participates in the "weltwärts-Programm" of the German Federal Government and sends young volunteers to their projects in India and the Philippines.